-This document is the CEI implementation agreement, which specifies the transmitter, receiver and interconnect channel associated with 6G+ bps, 11G+ bps, 25G+ bps and 56G+ bps interfaces for application in high speed backplanes, chip to chip interconnect and optical modules.
+This document is the CEI implementation agreement, which specifies the transmitter. receiver and interconnect channel associated with 6G+ bps, 11G+ bps, 25G+ bps, 56G+ bps and 112G+ bps interfaces for application in high speed backplanes, chip to chip interconnect and optical modules.
 Also included is the Jitter definition and measurement methodologies associated with CEI interfaces.